joshcoast/joshcoast-wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.2.22: Various tweaks - a recommended update for all
+* 3.3.1: Various fixes, and tweaks - a recommended update for all